 Interestingly, HTTPS will boost your blog’s credibility and protect you from any fraud and breeches.

-7. Register Yourself as Company
+9: Register Yourself as Company

-This is not necessary in the early stage but can be more useful when you establish yourself.
+This step is not necessary in the early stage but can be more useful when you establish yourself.
 You can register your Blog as an online business and can get an LLC for it.
 And because it is your business, you need to implement the necessary standards and norms.

-A good rule of thumb, though, not mandatory you can have a separate bank account for your blog so that you can file tax on your income, because not paying proper tax is a crime in all countries.
+A good rule of thumb, though, not mandatory you can have a separate bank account for your blog so that you can file tax on your income, because not paying proper fee is a crime in all countries.
 And if you are making good money from your blog, then you are liable to pay taxes.

 You can’t digest Government’s Money.

-8. Have Important Pages
+10: Have Important Pages

-ii.
-Terms and Condition
+- Terms and Condition

 Even now Amazon is strict on its Affiliate section.
 Now Amazon wants to have Affiliate Disclosure listed adequately visible on your blog.
-So displaying some important pages on your blog or website can prevent you from legal issues.
+So displaying some critical pages on your blog or website can prevent you from legal issues.

-You just need to follow the rules and standard.
+You need to follow the rules and standard.

 Just a quick reminder that neither me nor the blog owner “Moss Clement” is an Attorney or a lawyer.
-This is an informative post that teaches the basic rules and regulation implemented by all the famous bloggers.
+This article is an informative post that teaches the basic rules and regulation implemented by all the famous bloggers.

-And if there is a need of using someone’s article let them know first or use the legit methods like linking back to the original source.
+And if there is a need for using someone’s article let them know first or use the legit methods like linking back to the original source.
 You will succeed in your Blogging journey.
 What legal tips for bloggers are we missing?
 Tell us below in the comments.

 About the Author